Testing code#

 The best practice for testing code is to use test-driven development (TDD).
 This is an iterative approach that involves writing tests before writing the logic to meet the tests.

 For a piece of analysis logic, you should know in advance what the desired outcome is.
-This might be from a user need (e.g. someone needs output data in a certain shape) or an internal requirement (e.g. we need to impute all missing values).
-Given that you know the expected outcome, you can write the test before even thinking about how you are going to write the solution.
+This might be from a user need (for example, someone needs output data in a certain shape) or an internal requirement (for example, you need to impute all missing values).
+Given that you know the expected outcome, you can write the test before you think about how you are going to write the solution.

 Note